-How to Find the Velocity of the Center of Mass: A Comprehensive Guide
+How to Find the Velocity of the Center of Mass: A full breakdown

 Determining the velocity of the center of mass (COM) is a fundamental concept in classical mechanics, crucial for understanding the motion of systems comprising multiple particles or extended objects.
-This comprehensive guide will explore various methods for calculating the COM velocity, from simple systems to more complex scenarios, providing a detailed explanation for students and enthusiasts alike.
-We'll delve into the underlying principles, offering practical examples and addressing frequently asked questions.
+Also, this thorough look will explore various methods for calculating the COM velocity, from simple systems to more complex scenarios, providing a detailed explanation for students and enthusiasts alike.
+We'll break down the underlying principles, offering practical examples and addressing frequently asked questions.

 Introduction: Understanding the Center of Mass